KxSystems/docs/docs/ref/apply.md

 `@[f;fx;e]` is equivalent to `.[f;enlist fx;e]`.

-Use Trap At as a simpler form of Trap, for unary iterables.
+Use Trap At as a simpler form of Trap, for unary values.

 ### Limit of the trap